preligens-lab/buzzard/docs/faq_and_caveats.md

 → Why buzzard instead of fiona or rasterio that are much more mature and straightforward libraries?

-The answer is simple: when working with large images and geometries altogether you can benefit from the higher level abstractions that buzzard provides.
+The answer is simple: as soon as you are working with large images, or with geometries alongside images, you can benefit from the higher level abstractions that buzzard provides.

 → Why can't I simply reproject shapely geometries using buzzard?

 Because buzzard does not aim to replace pyproj.
-When using the classic stack, each of osgeo's lib has its own wrapper.
+When using the classic stack, each of osgeo's lib has its own wrapper:
-GEOS -> shapely
+- GEOS -> shapely
-OGR -> fiona
+- OGR -> fiona
-GDAL -> rio
+- GDAL -> rio
-OSR -> pyproj
+- OSR -> pyproj

 Buzzard is transversal, it wraps enough OGR, GDAL and OSR so that you don't have import those most of the time.
 Some known exceptions are:
 - Raster reprojection that does not preserve angles